zeruth/Meteor/README.md

 The injector has a handful of improvements over RuneLite'/OpenOSRSs old releases.
 ```
 -targets rs2 instead of mapping against vanilla jar
-(changes made in rs2 are injected on build, rs2 is debuggable with breakpoints etc after injection in Meteor)
+  (changes made in rs2 are injected on build)
+  (rs2 is debuggable with breakpoints etc after injection)
 -can handle targets with packages
 -various bytecode fixes
--virtually annotate members (no need to annotate anything in deob)
+-virtually annotate members
+  (no need to annotate anything in rs2)
 ```

 # 2004Scape Client